Xorcode/xorcode.com/source/_posts/2013-08-15-getting-started-with-node-js-using-mean.md

 #### AngularJS Views

 These views are used by AngularJS to render content in the browser for the various routes available for the Articles controller.

+## Conclusion

+MEAN allows you to quickly bootstrap an application with its ready-to-rock application boilerplate.
+In a few minutes you have an application ready for use on the web, in mobile browsers, as well as by native desktop and mobile applications.

 {% series_list %}